atreyee-m/fb_classification/README.md

 # To run the code

+ - prerequisites - the original train files and all the scripts should be in the same directory
  - run the script final_script.sh

 # What it does: